Where to start

 What is a Debt Management Plan (DMP)?

 This is the least formal debt plan, as it is an agreement between a debtor and creditor when usual contractual payments cannot be made.
-It is not legally binding and therefore there is no obligation for the creditor to agree to freeze interest rates or change and stop default action if your loan is in this position.
+It is not legally binding and therefore there is no obligation for the creditor to agree to freeze interest rates or stop default action.
 However, creditors may agree to reduce or stop the interest rate and any charges that your loan may incur.

-Although some creditors may freeze or reduce interest rates, the DMP will continue until the debt is paid back in full, including any repayments of interest and charges that applied to the loan.
+Although some creditors may freeze or reduce interest rates, the DMP will continue until the debt is paid back in full, including any repayments of interest and charges that were applied to the loan.
 If you choose this option, you will contact a DMP provider who helps you work out an affordable monthly repayment and contacts the creditor on your behalf.
-Alternatively, you can arrange this yourself or contact the Citizens Advice Bureau (CAB) by doing this yourself you could save yourself money as most DMP providers charge for their service.
+Alternatively, you can arrange this yourself or contact the Citizens Advice Bureau (CAB).
+You could save money by doing this yourself as most DMP providers charge for their service.
 If your plan is agreed, you will then make one monthly repayment to your DMP provider, who then pays your creditors on your behalf.

 If you default on your agreement your creditors could still pursue further legal action.
-They could also contact you to try and dictate changes within the agreement throughout the course of the plan.
-With this option, you could still face difficulty with your credit file as a default notice could be issued if you default during your DMP.
+They could also contact you to try and make changes to the agreement throughout the course of the plan.
+With this option, a default notice could be issued if you default on your DMP.
 This would stay on your credit file for 6 years from the date it was last issued.
 If you repay your DMP as agreed this will show on your credit file as an arrangement and once paid in full it will show as settled.

 You can use a Debt Management Plan for the following reasons: